Project

 To address the lack of sustainable solutions for Citrus Greening Disease, I developed a biological treatment using Murraya koenigii (curry leaf) extract, a plant in the same family as citrus that renders the disease vector non-infective.

-• Over 300+ hours of lab research, including methanol extraction, steam distillation, and formulation standardization, led to a novel, eco-friendly bactericide.
+• 300+ hours of laboratory work, including methanol extraction, steam distillation, and formulation refinement

-• 33% increase in qPCR Ct value (quantifying disease reduction)
+• 33% increase in qPCR Ct values, confirming measurable disease decline

-To optimize delivery, I engineered a 3-D printed trunk injection system, enabling efficient, low-volume application directly into infected trees.
-This Grower-Friendly Disease Management Kit represents a sustainable alternative to chemical antibiotics, with potential broad-spectrum applications for other bacterial and fungal crop diseases.
+This Grower-Friendly Disease Management Kit represents a sustainable alternative to chemical antibiotics, with potential broad-spectrum applications for other bacterial/fungal crop diseases.

 Recognition for Research: